mbukatov/tendrl-wiki/Metrics.md

 * df_complex-free: This metric measures free disk space in bytes on this file system.
 * df_complex-reserved: This metric measures disk space in bytes reserved for the super-user on this file system.
 * df_complex-used: This metric measures used disk space in bytes on this file system.
 * df_inodes-free: This metric measures free inodes in the file system.
-Inodes are structures used by Unix filesystems to store metadata about files.
+Inodes are structures used by Unix file systems to store metadata about files.
 * df_inodes-reserved: This metric measures inodes reserved for the super user in the file system.
-Inodes are structures used by Unix filesystems to store metadata about files.
+Inodes are structures used by Unix file systems to store metadata about files.
 * df_inodes-used: This metric measures used inodes in the file system.
-Inodes are structures used by Unix filesystems to store metadata about files.
+Inodes are structures used by Unix file systems to store metadata about files.
 * percent_bytes-free: This metric measures free disk space as a percentage of total disk space on this file system.
 * percent_bytes-reserved: This metric measures disk space reserved for the super-user as a percentage of total disk space of this file system.
 * percent_bytes-used: This metric measures used disk space as a percentage of total disk space of this file system.